+For a complete list, check out this other guide with the best free keyword research tools for SEO.
 It doesn’t really matter which keyword planner you use as long as it allows you to check the keyword search volume and difficulty score as explained in steps 5 and 6 of this guide below.

 4. Choose the Best Keywords for SEO Relevance